DegateCommunity/Degate/CONTRIBUTING.md

 ## Style guide

 There is currently no written style guide for Degate.
 In the meantime, you can read code to understand the philosophy.

+## Documentation

+You can build the Degate **code** documentation to help you (in the "doc" folder), see the "doc/README.md" file for more.